 We’ve always been the Peoples’ Firm

-At Embry, Neusner, Arscott & Shafner, our team members are also fathers, daughters, sons, mothers, siblings and friends.
+At Embry, Neusner, Arscott & Shafner LLC, our team members are also fathers, daughters, sons, mothers, siblings and friends.
 We understand who our clients are and how these situations impact them and their family members.

 This understanding makes the connection with our clients easy and genuine.
 We all have loved ones who work in the trades, have experienced hardship and have needed family support to help them find strength and overcome the adversity.